Higher and foundation tiers

 reactivity of the halogens decreases as you descend group 7 of the periodic table.

-In a halogen displacement reaction all that happens is a more reactive halogen will kick out or displace a less reactive halogen from its solution or salt, for example if you have a solution of say potassium bromide; which contains the halide ion bromide (Br-) then if you add a more reactive halogen such as chlorine it will knock out or displace the bromide ion from the solution and take its place to form a solution of potassium chloride and bromine.
+In a halogen displacement reaction all that happens is a more reactive halogen will kick, remove out or displace a less reactive halogen from its solution or salt; for example if you have a solution of say potassium bromide; which contains the bromide (Br-) halide ion then if you add a more reactive halogen such as chlorine then it will knock out or displace the bromide ion from the solution and take its place to form a solution of potassium chloride and bromine, but more about these reactions later!

 The halogens Chlorine, Bromine and iodine are all toxic gases, liquids and solids so they are often dissolved in water to make it easier and safer to handle them; for example chlorine dissolves in water to form a very pale green solution called chlorine water, similarly bromine dissolves to form a brown solution called bromine water.
 Iodine however is barely soluble in water; so to prepare iodine solution solid iodine is dissolved in a solution of potassium iodide and gently heated until the solid iodine dissolves to form a dark brown solution, which is simply referred to as iodine solution.
 Fluorine is simply too reactive to dissolve in water.